-- 1. Perform a visual condition survey of the pavement within the project limits to identify areas of more severe existing distress that will likely require more intensive reconstruction approaches in order to develop suitable pavement performance characteristics for the new pavement. - 2.
-Based on our visual condition survey, SME will locate test holes and sample the pavement, base and subgrade at approximately twenty-eight (28) locations within the project limits.
-Each test hole will extend to a depth of about 8 feet below the existing ground surface.
-The test holes will be performed using a truck-mounted pneumatic hammer type Geoprobe soil sampling device.
-The Geoprobe recovers continuous liner soil samples at the soil probe locations using acetate-lined piston samplers.
-The recovered soil samples will be opened at the SME laboratory for further examination and testing. - 3.
-Contact MISSDIG to locate utilities in the area of the test holes. - 4.
-Provide traffic control during our field activities based on MMUTCD guidelines.
-We anticipate traffic control will generally consist of a ONE LANE ROAD AHEAD traffic detail with appropriate signs, traffic cones, arrow boards, and traffic control personnel (i.e., regulators) within the middle portion of the roadway.
-Some special intersection details will be necessary closer to 9 mile, 10 mile, and 11 mile roads. - 5.
-Obtain and characterize core samples of the existing pavement surface layer for each test hole performed through the existing pavements. - 6.
-Perform US Army Corps of Engineers (USACE) Dynamic Cone Penetrometer (DCP) tests at each test hole, extending to a depth of about 6 feet below the existing pavement surface in order to assist in quantifying the base and subgrade support conditions. - 7.
-Record groundwater levels for the depth first encountered and the depth after bore-hole completion.
-The test holes will be backfilled with gravel and the core holes filled with compacted asphalt cold patch.
-Additional fees would apply if cement-bentonite grout backfill is required.
-Long-term groundwater levels will not be obtained for this evaluation. - 8.
-Perform laboratory tests including visual soil classification on recovered samples, along with moisture content and strength properties of recovered cohesive samples. - 9.
-Perform four (4) particle size gradation tests on samples of existing aggregate base/subbase materials. - 10.
-Perform one-day of muck-depth soundings in the ditch/right-of-way line areas in the low-lying wet portions of the site. - 11.
-Attend a project meeting to discuss the geotechnical findings and preliminary recommendations with you prior to issuing the final geotechnical report for the site. - 12.
-Summarize our findings in a written report that will include:
+- Locate up to fifty-five (55) pavement evaluation test holes in the field based on visual evaluation of the site and in key distress areas, and other considerations such as traffic control, overhead wires and marked utilities. - 2.
+Contact MISSDIG to locate utilities in the area of the borings.

-- a) a test hole and muck-depth sounding location diagram; - b) a table with the northing and easting GPS coordinates for the test hole locations; - c) Test hole logs and DCP data sheets prepared for each location that will include a description of the soils encountered and the results of the DCP and laboratory tests; - d) a description of the site conditions and evaluation procedures; - e) a description of soil and groundwater conditions encountered in the test holes; - f) a description of the field and laboratory testing programs and an interpretive analysis of the results; - g) new pavement cross section recommendations, including recommendations for pavement material types, layer thickness, and placement procedures construction recommendations.
-Cross section design will require traffic counts and preliminary paving and grading plans for our use. - h) a discussion on feasible pavement rehabilitation options for some areas of the project that are currently in fair to good condition. - i) recommendations for site preparation and earthwork, including general pavement subgrade preparation, compaction and materials requirements for engineered fill, and evaluation of the suitability of on-site soils for use as engineered fill; - j) a discussion of potential construction issues related to pavements based on the soil and groundwater conditions encountered.
+- Provide traffic control during our field activities based on MMUTCD guidelines.
+We anticipate traffic control will generally consist of a ONE LANE ROAD AHEAD traffic detail with appropriate signs, traffic cones, arrow boards, and traffic control personnel (i.e., regulators) within the middle portion of the roadway. - 4.
+Perform up to fifty-five (55) borings at or near the marked locations.
+Each boring will extend to a depth of four to five feet below the existing ground surface.
+The borings will be performed with a truck mounted Geoprobe rig. - 5.
+Before soil sampling, cores of the existing pavement where encountered will be collected, and US Army Corps of Engineers (USACE) Dynamic Cone Penetrometer (DCP) testing will be performed to a depth of about three feet below the existing pavement surface in order to assist in quantifying the base and subgrade support conditions. - 6.
+Groundwater levels will be recorded after test hole completion.
+The borings will be backfilled with gravel and the core hole will be filled with compacted asphalt cold patch.
+Long-term groundwater levels will not be obtained for this evaluation. - 7.
+Perform laboratory tests including visual soil classification on recovered samples, along with moisture content and strength properties of recovered cohesive samples. - 8.
+Perform twelve (12) particle size gradation tests on existing aggregate base samples (if present). - 9.
+Perform muck-depth soundings in the ditch/right-of-way line areas in the low-lying wet portions of the site. (assume 4 days of muck probes) - 10.
+Summarize our findings in a written report that will include: - a) a boring and muck-depth sounding location diagram; - b) a table with the coordinates of the boring locations; - c) Soil boring logs and DCP data sheets prepared for each boring that will include a description of the soils encountered and the results of the DCP and laboratory tests; - d) a description of the site conditions and evaluation procedures; - e) a description of soil and groundwater conditions encountered in the borings; - f) a description of the field and laboratory testing programs and an interpretive analysis of the results; - g) new pavement design, including recommendations for pavement type, layer thickness, and placement procedures.
+Final design will require traffic counts and existing vs. proposed grading plans for our review. - h) recommendations for site preparation and earthwork, including general pavement subgrade preparation, compaction and materials requirements for engineered fill, and evaluation of the suitability of on-site soils for use as engineered fill; - i) a discussion of potential construction issues related to pavements based on the soil and groundwater conditions encountered.